therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

-  "x": "30",            // the x position of this resource "y": "257",           // the y position of this resource "zOrder": "17",       // the position of this resource, front to back "measuredH": "322",   // TODO: what actually is this?
+  "x": "30",            // the x position of this resource "y": "257",           // the y position of this resource "zOrder": "17",       // the position of this resource, front to back "properties": {       // resource type specific properties
-  "measuredW": "634",   // TODO: what actually is this?
-  "properties": {       // resource type specific properties
     "hLines": "false",
     "selectedIndex": "0",